pallavnawani/StyleTTS2_Inference/README.md

 ```

 This script will read the `tts_input.csv` file, and for each row, it will generate an audio file in the `results` directory, using the voice style specified in the `SpeakerID` column.
 The script will look for voice files in the `voices` directory.
+Create a directory voices and put all the voices you want to use as reference to generate text there.
+This script looks into that directory for the .wav file which has the same name as in the 'SpeakerID' column of the .csv file.

 ## Contributing